deepak0byte/deepak0byte/README.md

                 alt="" height="35px">there<span style="font-family: 'Inter', sans-serif;font-weight:normal;">, I am
                 Deepak Kumar</span></h1>
 <h2 style="font-family: 'Inter', sans-serif;font-weight:inherit;">🙋‍♂️About Me:</h2>
-<p>Hello, I am a second-year student at IIT BHU.
+<p>I am a second-year student at IIT BHU.
 I am currently enrolled in the mechanical engineering program.
 I am
         interested in Full Stack Web Development and currently studying NodeJS for back-end development.
 I would like to contribute to open-source projects.
 One of my hobbies is playing cricket.</p>
 <p align="left"> <img